nitish131992/backend-interview-champion/README.md

 There is a popular saying

-  --- Sukh baatne se badhta hai, dukh baatne se kam hota hai" (happiness increases & sadness reduces on sharing with others)
+&ensp Sukh baatne se badhta hai, dukh baatne se kam hota hai" (happiness increases & sadness reduces on sharing with others)

 As a Software Engineer , what I thinks

- ---  knowledge baatne se badhta hai, doubts baatne se kam hota hai" (knowledge increases & doubts reduces on sharing with others)
+&ensp  knowledge baatne se badhta hai, doubts baatne se kam hota hai" (knowledge increases & doubts reduces on sharing with others)

 Please feel free to point or any mistake you find out or any feedback you have for me.
 We can work together.
 Raise a PR or reach out to me on nitishlvashisth@gmail.com or via [Linkdin]([url](https://www.linkedin.com/in/nitish-vashisth-31858366/))